saybur/scuzEMU/README.md

 =======

 Welcome to scuzEMU, an open source Mac "SCSI EMulator Utility."
-This program allows you to remotely control certain SCSI emulators to:
+This program allows you to remotely control certain SCSI emulators (and software emulators)
+to:

 * Download files within a /shared/ folder on the SD card,
 * Upload files into that folder,